Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

 Special:

 General:
+- Identical buildings batch placement added (except towers and harbors).
+Press alt + e with a building selected to add another one (up to 9)
 - Buildings can be rotated by holding LMB + mouse movement
 - Added a separate sub-menu to the build menu to display buildable units (seas scorpion, trader zeppelin)
 - Empty sub-menus in the command bar are now hidden